nipunkalraa/Spatial-Data-Science-Analysis-of-Health-Metrics-and-Healthcare-Accessibility-in-Stockport-UK/README.md

 ![image](https://github.com/user-attachments/assets/2bace557-8018-4910-bc6e-9289b49c757a)

-3 CSV files containing information on Stockport Hospital Attendances and Admissions, Stockport Smoking and Asthma Prevalence, and Stockport Local Health Characteristics.
+**3 CSV files** containing information on Stockport Hospital Attendances and Admissions, Stockport Smoking and Asthma Prevalence, and Stockport Local Health Characteristics.

-1 html (pynb to HTML) file for easier accessibility
+**1 HTML (pynb to HTML)** file for easier accessibility

-1 Stockport shapefile (with supported files).
-The original shapefile was of all of the UK which was >600 mb.
-Due to data constraints as both GitHub as well as Minerva (official submission portal) allows file size upto 100 mb, Stockport boundaries were extracted with the help of a GIS software.
+**1 Stockport shapefile** (with supported files).
+The original shapefile for all of the UK was >600 MB.
+Due to data constraints, both GitHub and Minerva (the official submission portal) allow file sizes up to 100 MB.
+Stockport boundaries were extracted with the help of GIS software.

 Link for the original UK Shapefile: https://statistics.ukdataservice.ac.uk/dataset/2011-census-geography-boundaries-lower-layer-super-output-areas-and-data-zones